-in € million 2022 2021
+in € million 2023 2022

 Financial assets

-at fair value through profit ot loss 20 10
+at fair value through profit ot loss - 20

-from stand-alone derivatives 82 24
+from stand-alone derivatives -11 82

-from debt instruments -62 -14
+from debt instruments 11 -62

-at fair value through other comprehensive income - -1
+at fair value through other comprehensive income 4 -

-at amortised cost -27 4
+at amortised cost -183 -27

 Financial liabilities

-at amortised cost -4 -4
+at amortised cost 46 -4

 The net gains and lossesshown in the table include additions to and reversals of credit loss allowances, derecognition gains and losses as well as the fair value measurement results from financial instruments recognised in profit or loss.
-Additionally, an expense of €21 million resulted from the modification of the TLTRO III financial liabilities measured at amortised cost.
+Additionally, an expense of €21 million resulted in the previous year from the modification of the TLTRO III financial liabilities measured at amortised cost.